adallak/adallak.github.io/teaching.md

 title: Teaching
 ---

-##Classes taught as an Instructor at Texas A&M University
+## Classes taught as an Instructor at Texas A&M University
 ### Department of Statistics
-**STAT 211: Principles of Statistics I. (Fall 2018, Spring 2019, Fall 2019) Calculus-based introduction to probability and probability distributions; sampling and descriptive measures; inference and hypothesis testing; analysis of variance; linear regression.
+**STAT 211: Principles of Statistics I**.
+(Fall 2018, Spring 2019, Fall 2019) Calculus-based introduction to probability and probability distributions; sampling and descriptive measures; inference and hypothesis testing; analysis of variance; linear regression.

 **STAT 303: Statistical Methods**.
 (Summer 2019) Introduction to descriptive statistics and basic statistical methods, no calculus background is required.